microsoft/Accera/docs/Case Studies/CONTRIBUTING.md

     python -m cpuinfo
     ```

+For some examples, refer to the published case studies in the [Table of Contents](README.md).

 ## Publishing your case study

 All community case studies are published directly from the author's GitHub repository and linked to from the Accera GitHub repository.